-- Based on just the subject development area's increase in impervious area and changed time of concentration - Consider flow attenuation facilities within the catchment (e.g. farm dam) and the calibration of the predevelopment scenario with their exclusion - Calibrate a storage routing model using the Rational Method calculation for post development flows - Provide detention volume over and above any existing floodway storage.
+- •a) Be Bbased on just the subject development area's increase in impervious area and changed time of concentration - •b) Consider flow attenuation facilities within the catchment (e.g. farm dam) and the calibration of the predevelopment scenario with their exclusion - •c) Calibrate a storage routing model using the Rational Method calculation for post development flows - •d) Provide detention volume over and above any existing floodway storage.